intelowlproject/IntelOwl/docs/source/Installation.md

 ```commandline
 python3 start.py prod down -v
 ```
-Please be aware that, while this can be an important effort to manage, the v4 IntelOwl provides a easier way to add, invite and manage users from the application itself.
+Please be aware that, while this can be an important effort to manage, the v4 IntelOwl provides an easier way to add, invite and manage users from the application itself.
 See [the Organization section](./Usage.md#organizations-and-user-management).

 #### Updating to >=2.0.0 from a 1.x.x version